 Lots of articles address traveling by air with children, but few of them are geared to grandparents traveling with grandchildren without parents.
 Most grandparents won’t be traveling solo with babies or toddlers, so they don’t need all the info about baby formula and strollers.
-What they do need is advice about handling child passengers preschool and older.
+What they do need is advice about handling child passengers preschool-age and older.
 It's also really important to be able to sit together on the plane so be sure to try to secure seats with your grandchildren.

 With that in mind, here are some air travel tips generated especially for grandparents traveling with grandchildren.